 Small business loans can help you start or maintain your business.
-Applying for a small business loan can be an overwhelming experience if you've never been through the process.
+Applying for a small business loan can be an overwhelming experience if you’ve never been through the process.
 Learning how to navigate the process ahead of time can help you secure necessary funding more quickly when you need it.
 Here’s how to apply for a business loan.

 Types of Business Loans